 Our Road Trip series is proudly driven by EchoPark Automotive.
 Whether you’re heading on a weekend trip or to the grocery store, get where you’re going in a car you love.
-A few perks of car shopping at EchoPark – their cars are all 1-4 years old, always priced $3,000 less than the competition, and protected with a 30-day/1,000 mile warranty.
+A few perks of car shopping at EchoPark – their cars are all 1-4 years old, always priced up to $3,000 less than the competition, and protected with a 30-day/1,000 mile warranty.
 Start looking for your own ride at EchoPark.

 Fast-growing Greenville, South Carolina has a rich history, a thriving downtown, and despite its common name, unique offerings to visitors.